 - Read most everything in the introduction, but read only the installation instructions for the OS you are using.
 Also, if you are just getting started, you can skim the Lasso Instance Manager and Instance Administration and Configuration chapters and come back to them when you need to.

-- After reading through Getting Started with Lasso, you are probably ready to start digging into developing with Lasso.
+- After reading through Getting Started with Lasso, you should be ready to start digging into developing with Lasso.
 As you get up to speed, keep the Lasso Language Guide handy to familiarize yourself with the basic features and syntax.

 - Read through the chapter titles in all of the other sections to familiarize yourself with the contents of this documentation and what’s available in the language.
 When you find yourself needing more information about some aspect or feature of Lasso, you’ll know where to find it.

 There are many code samples used throughout this guide.
 References to methods,